Deuter Kid Comfort Active SL Review

 Parent Comfort

-The Comfort Active SL performed well in our tests for wearer comfort, with a score that rivaled most of the competition in this metric.
+The Comfort Active SL performed well in our tests for wearer comfort, with a score in this metric that rivaled most of the best baby backpack carriers in our review.

 The shoulder straps on this pack are closer together, and our smaller testers liked the contour of the shoulder straps.
 The male testers and those with wider backs thought it was less comfortable.
 The padding is good, but it places pressure too high up for our male testers' comfort.
 With the shoulder strap design and chest clip placement, this backpack doesn't squish boobs like some of the competition, nor does it place unnecessary pressure on the sternum.